 Denmark leads with copyright laws for ai-generated likenesses while content trends push boundaries

-· by Olivia AI Smith
+· Olivia Smith by Olivia AI Smith

 Denmark just dropped a legal bombshell: citizens now own copyright over their face, voice, and body when it comes to AI-generated content.
 This isn’t theoretical policy.
 It’s a direct response to exploding deepfake technology and synthetic media that clones people without permission.